-Human papillomavirus (HPV) is a sexually transmitted infection (STI) that can transmit through skin-to-skin contact during sex.
-Having HPV does not mean a person is unable to date or engage in sexual activity.
-However, they may wish to take additional precautions or disclose that they have HPV to sexual partners.
+HPV is a STI that can transmit during sex.
+Having HPV does not mean a person cannot date or engage in sexual activity.
+However, they may wish to take precautions or disclose they have HPV to sexual partners.

-This article looks at what HPV is and whether it is necessary for people to disclose that they have it.
+This article looks at what human papillomavirus (HPV) is and whether it is necessary for people to disclose that they have it.

 It also discusses how a person can have this conversation with a partner and answers some frequently asked questions.

 The CDC also states that because HPV is so common, it is normal for almost every unvaccinated, sexually active person to contract the virus at some point.